liujingbreak/require-injector/README.md

 ```
 Even asyc import syntax `import("module-name")`

+### Support as Webapck loader to replace Typescript file
+You can either put this loader either behide or before babel loader, it can recoganize

 ### Injection for server side Swig template
 We also extend injection function to resource type other than Javascript, if you are using server side Swig template engine,